vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 ___________

+[^376]: .A possible alternative in interpretation is to translate “attacking with” as “is being attacked with.”

 **11-6.** Lord Getsudō[^377] bequeathed a document explaining how to win a sword fight.
 When *shogun* Iemitsu thought of practicing *kenjutsu*,[^378] he asked Kimura Sukekurō,[^379] a retainer of the Kii house, and Getsudō to write down their formulas for how to prevail in the military ways \(*hyōdō*\), with the intention of appointing one of them as his *kenjutsu* teacher.
 Sukekurō prepared a three-page document and offered it to Iemitsu.
 Getsudō simply wrote: “It is wrong to think it’s right, and it is wrong to think it’s wrong.
 They are both wrong.
 It is right to not think of anything.”
 Lord Iemitsu was impressed by this, and chose Getsudō as his sword master.
 Their practice together, however, never eventuated as Lord Getsudō died soon after.

+[^377]: Nabeshima Kii-no-Kami Motoshige of the Ogi sub-domain.

+[^378]: Traditional Japanese swordsmanship.

+[^379]: 1581–1650.
+A celebrated master of swordsmanship in the early Edo period.
+A student of Yagyū Munenori.

 ___________

 **11-8.** When the sword master Yagyū Tajima-no-Kami[^380] met with the *shogun*, several *shinai* \(bamboo swords\) suddenly dropped from the ceiling.
 Master Yagyū clasped his hands overhead to avoid being struck.
 Another time when he was called for, the *shogun* concealed himself in the shadows with a *shinai* in hand, ready to take him by surprise.
 Master Yagyū shouted: “The *shogun* is practicing *kenjutsu*.
 Don’t spy\!”
 Just as the bewildered *shogun* turned to see who was there, Master Yagyū moved forward and appropriated his *shinai*.[^381]

+[^380]: Yagyū Tajima-no-Kami Munenori.

 ___________

+[^381]: This is referring to the famous teaching in the Yagyū Shinkage-ryū school of swordsmanship, called *mutō-dori*.
+That is, to take the sword away from the opponent without cutting him down.

 **11-18.** When appointed to seek and kill.
 Wherever you are, accomplish your mission forthwith, without going back to your house or somewhere else first.
 The same applies to when you are summoned for duty on regular days.
 For this reason, a samurai must always be prepared, ready to respond at a moment’s notice.